awsdocs/amazon-chime-sdk-developer-guide/doc_source/case-5.md

 ![\[The flow of data when you invoke the CreateSipMediaApplicationCall API.
 The API invokes a different endpoint when the status of an outbound call changes.\]](http://docs.aws.amazon.com/chime-sdk/latest/dg/images/sip-api-1.png)

 The endpoint configured for the SIP media application is invoked for different statuses of the outbound call\.
-When a customer ands a call, Amazon Chime SDK invokes the endpoint with a `HANGUP` invocation event type\.
+When a customer ands a call, the Amazon Chime SDK invokes the endpoint with a `HANGUP` invocation event type\.

 This example shows a typical invocation event for a `HANGUP`\.